junxit/us-congress-bills-111/bill.md

 ## § 9.
 Customs support services

 - **(a)** *In general*
-  - **(1)** *Rapid response team* The Commissioner responsible for U.S. Customs and Border Protection (in this section referred to as the “Commissioner”) shall, in consultation with the United States Coast Guard, the Drug Enforcement Agency, and other Federal agencies, as appropriate, seek to send a rapid response team to Haiti—
+  - **(1)** *Rapid response team* The Commissioner responsible for United States Customs and Border Protection (in this section referred to as the “Commissioner”) shall, in consultation with the United States Coast Guard, the Drug Enforcement Agency, and other Federal agencies, as appropriate, seek to send a rapid response team to Haiti—
     - **(A)** to assess the short-term and long-term technical, capacity-building, and training needs of the authorities of the Government of Haiti responsible for customs services; and
     - **(B)** to provide immediate assistance, as warranted, particularly with respect to—
       - **(i)** reestablishing full capacity for commercial port operations at the seaport at Port-au-Prince;